27 Nov 2018

 - Have you evaluated internal and external candidates on a similar basis?
 An apples-to-apples comparison is essential.

-Says Stewart with respect to her example organisation: “If we had been involved earlier in their succession and talent process, we could have helped them identify potential more accurately and put together a better development programme, while also helping to track their internal talents’ development against the broader pool.”
+Says Stewart with respect to her example organization: “If we had been involved earlier in their succession and talent process, we could have helped them identify potential more accurately and put together a better development program, while also helping to track their internal talents’ development against the broader pool.”

 Discover how our succession planning approach can work to develop the leadership team to meet the challenge of disruption.
 Register to download our free guide now.Register now